-2021 2020
+2022 2021

 HK\$'000 HK\$'000

-Expenses relating to short-term leases 21 22
+Expenses relating to short-term leases 20 21

-Total cash outflow for leases 1,314 1,315
+Total cash outflow for leases 1,270 1,314

+Additions to right-of-use assets 2,228

 For both years, the Group leases offices and a warehouse for its operations.
 Lease contracts are entered into for fixed term of one to three years.
 In determining the lease term and assessing the length of the non-cancellable period, the Group applies the definition of a contract and determines the period for which the contract is enforceable.
 The Group regularly entered into short-term leases for a warehouse.